porthd/timer/Documentation/ReadMe.md

 Ducasse ([https://github.com/jackducasse/caleandar](https://github.com/jackducasse/caleandar))
 used.
 In principle, you can of course also use any other calendar framework.

+In order to be able to use the plugin, you must integrate the TypoScript for the content element starting from version 12.2.
+(The previously necessary integration via extension constants has been removed.)

 #### Content element `holidaycalendar` for holiday

+Remark: In order to be able to use the plugin, you must integrate the TypoScript for the content element starting from version 12.2.
+(The previously necessary integration via extension constants has been removed.)

 Most do not want to maintain appointments in a confusing TYPO3 backend because you quickly lose track there.